dlbewley/guifreelife-src/content/blog/Red-Hat-Advanced-Cluster-Management-Walkthrough.md

 ## Cluster Pools

 Not only one cluster at a time, but entire pools of clusters can be deployed and made available for checkout by developers or for use by transient workloads.
-When these clusters are not in they are [hibernated][9] to minimize cloud provider cost.
+When these clusters are not in use they are [hibernated][9] to minimize cloud provider cost.
 Couple this with Single Node OpenShift and it becomes much quicker and cheaper to playground an application.
-Clusters are not reused after checkout, so you can be sure no one will find highlighting on the pages from the last borrower. 📓
+Clusters are not reused after checkout, so you can be sure there won't be "highlighting on the pages" from the last _borrower_. 📓

 **Demo: Cluster Pool Deployment Using Kustomize**
 > {{< collapsable prompt="📺 ASCII Screencast" collapse=false >}}